 The Beatles are the most influential band in rock and roll.
 Despite only performing together for a decade, they left a legacy that continues to make an impact.
-With the release of Peter Jackson‘s new documentary, The Beatles: Get Back, we’re taking a trip down memory lane by looking at the band’s evolution over the years.
+We’re taking a trip down memory lane by looking at the band’s evolution over the years.

 The Cavern Club